 This course lasts a full semester with eight classroom hours per week (four hours of lectures, four hours of problem solving sessions).
 Twelve problem sets for handing in, where at least 6 has to be approved to quilify for the final exam.

-To be eligible for exam, a minimum six out of twelve problem sets must be passed.
+To be eligible for the final exam, a minimum six out of twelve mandatory problem sets must be passed.

 Examination support material